adgatemedia/adgate-rewards-rest-api/README.md

 #### Fetch All Offers

 GET: `/apiv1/vc/{vcCode}/users/{userid}/offers`: Fetch all offers as an array for the provided VC wall and user, taking into account the user's devices.
 Currently uses the requestor's user agent to determine the users' device.
 You may pass a `country_code` GET parameter containing a two-character country code OR an `ip` GET parameter of the user's IP that we will use to determine geolocation.
 If none of these two parameters are provided, we will use the API request's IP to determine geo location to show relevant offers.
 Also accepts 4 subid GET variables, s2 - s5, e.g. `s2=string`.
 The returned offers will have these subids appended to their URLs.

+You may pass a two-letter language code to retrieve the offers in their native language (if available), such as `de`.
+The default is `en` for English.

 Returned attributes for each offer: